Fibre-Product Stability, Kummer Gluing, and Composita for Universal Koszulity: Introduction

 \subsection{Applications and context}

-As a byproduct, our stability theorems yield inverse Galois obstructions: on any of the field classes constructed this way, a finitely generated pro-$p$ group whose Galois cohomology is not quadratic and universally Koszul cannot occur as the maximal pro-$p$ Galois group (Corollary~\ref{cor:inverse-obstruction}).
-Enhanced Koszul properties thus become a robust tool for excluding candidate Galois groups in inverse Galois theory, complementing constraints from cohomological dimension, Massey products \cite{MasseyPyth,WittenbergMassey}, and other obstructions.
+As a byproduct of these three layers, our stability theorems yield inverse Galois obstructions: on any of the field classes constructed this way, a finitely generated pro-$p$ group whose Galois cohomology is not quadratic and universally Koszul cannot occur as the maximal pro-$p$ Galois group (Corollary~\ref{cor:inverse-obstruction}).
+Enhanced Koszul properties thus become a robust tool for excluding candidate Galois groups in inverse Galois theory, complementing constraints from cohomological dimension, Massey products \cite{MasseyPyth,WittenbergMassey}, and related obstructions.

-Our results fit naturally into Positselski's philosophy that Koszulity of Galois cohomology is a robust feature tied to $K(\pi,1)$-ness and quasi-formality \cite{PositselskiKoszulity}: we show that strong, ``enhanced'' forms of Koszulity persist under composita corresponding to amalgamated pro-$p$ free products.
-The classes of fields we construct are closely related to the ``elementary type'' fields arising in the work of Efrat, Min\'a\v{c}, and others on the structure of maximal pro-$p$ Galois groups; our composita stability results support the expectation that universal Koszulity is a natural invariant on such elementary-type towers.